 Coronavirus Hospital Lawsuits In New Mexico

-Rehoboth McKinley Christian Hospital in Gallup New Mexico is in complete disarray during the CoronaVirus Pandemic.
+Hospitals in Gallup, New Mexico are in complete disarray during the Coronavirus Pandemic.
 Hospital workers are unprepared to handle the outbreak inside the hospital.
 Caregivers are working in unsafe conditions due to the lack of oversight from the hospital’s administration.
-The hospital has been unsafe for weeks and it’s unlikely that enough key changes will be made in time for desperate COVID-19 patients relying on hospital workers to save their lives.
+Hospitals have been unsafe for weeks and it’s unlikely that enough key changes will be made in time for desperate COVID-19 patients relying on hospital workers to save their lives.

-The lockdown in Gallup around May 9, 2020 caused outsiders of the city of Gallup to be left with very little options to go grocery shopping or have their needs met during this uncertain time.
-There’s very little evidence that the lockdown kept the infection out of Gallup as the number of cases there and in the Navajo Nation continues to grow.
-Besides New York City, the Navajo Nation has the highest per capita number of CoronaVirus cases in the United States.
+The lock down in Gallup around May 9, 2020 caused outsiders of the city of Gallup to be left with very little options to go grocery shopping or have their needs met during these uncertain times.
+There’s very little evidence that the lock down kept the infection out of Gallup as the number of cases there and in the Navajo Nation continues to grow.
+Besides New York City, the Navajo Nation has the highest per capita number of Coronavirus cases in the United States.

-Rehoboth is Gallup’s second largest hospital and is tasked with a huge challenge to get COVID-19 patients back to health while keeping doctors safe.
-32+ doctors have become infected as a result of CoronaVirus spread within the hospital while treating patients.
-Even more alarming is the fact that Rehoboth is unable to operate and take care of COVID-19 patients with severe respiratory issues, so those patients are being flown to Albuquerque as most of them are fighting for their lives.
+Gallup’s hospitals are tasked with a huge challenge to get COVID-19 patients back to health while keeping doctors safe.
+Doctors have become infected as a result of Coronavirus spread within the hospital while treating patients.
+Even more alarming is the fact that some Gallup hospitals are unable to operate and take care of COVID-19 patients with severe respiratory issues, so those patients are being flown to Albuquerque as most of them are fighting for their lives.